submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 }

 type EgressIPSpec struct {
-    // GlobalIPs is a list of EgressIPs requested.
-The requested globalIPs should be part
+    // User can explicitly request a specific GlobalIP and this should be a valid IPaddress
-    // of globalCIDR of the Cluster.
-If the requested globalIPs are not allocated to other
+    // from globalnetCIDR allocated to the Cluster.
+If the requested globalIP falls outside
+    // of the globalnetCIDR or is already allocated (either fully or partially), then Status
-    // K8s objects, then it will be allocated and the status field will be updated accordingly.
+    // field will be set to Error with appropriate message.
-    // If the globalIPs are already allocated to other objects, creation of the CRD will fail.
     // If this field is not specified, a single globalIP will be allocated.
     // This field cannot be changed through updates.
     // +optional
-    GlobalIPs  []string `json:"globalIPs,omitempty"`
+    GlobalIP      string  `json:"globalIP,omitempty"`

+    // The number of globalIP's requested.
+Globalnet Controller will allocate the requested
+    // number of contiguous GlobalIPs for this GlobalnetEgressIP object.
+    // User can specify this field while omitting GlobalIP.
+In such cases, Globalnet will
+    // auto-allocate the requested number of contiguous GlobalIPs.
+    // If unspecified, NumGlobalIPs defaults to 1.
+    // +optional
+    NumGlobalIPs  int     'json:"numGlobalIPs",omitempty"`

     // Selects the Namespaces to which this GlobalnetEgressIP object applies.
     // If an empty namespaceSelector: {} is configured, it selects all the Pods in all namespaces.